Just somewhere on the internet to put notes and things you find interesting.

 There’s plenty of reasons not to garden.
 I wrote about some on my blog.

 There’s a subreddit.
 People seem to like Obsidian?
-I don’t use Obsidian but that’s cool.
-There’s also a lot of commercial offerings.
-Somehow I feel like that goes against the spirit of the thing.
+There’s a lot of commercial offerings; somehow I feel like that goes against the spirit of the thing.

 This section of my site doesn’t have an RSS feed on purpose.
 When I write here, I don’t put on a Web Publisher hat.
 I’m writing primarily for myself; if web passerbys like riffling through my pages, that’s only a bonus.
 The lack of a feed means I don’t feel pressured to write only about things that are “valuable” to my “audience”, and I don’t feel pressured to avoid writing for the sake of not “spamming people’s feeds”.